-Our Common Agenda, helping to catalyze research and inputs to the Secretary-General’s report from UN Member States, respected thought leaders, young leaders, activists, and a broad spectrum of civil society and private sector voices.
+Our Common Agenda, the UN Secretary-General’s landmark report, was supported by the UN Foundation and a network of partners.
+We helped to catalyze inputs from UN Member States, global thought leaders, young leaders, activists, and a broad spectrum of civil society and private sector voices.

 At a time where humanity faces a stark choice between breakdown and breakthrough, Our Common Agenda proposes a path forward centered around a renewal of our social contract, greater solidarity with young people and future generations, and a new global deal.

 In marking the 75th anniversary of the United Nations, world leaders asked Secretary-General Guterres to set out a vision for the future of global cooperation and how to reinvigorate multilateralism to tackle the interconnected challenges of the 21st century.

 The Secretary-General presented his report to 75th session of the General Assembly in September 2021, describing it as “a starting point for our joint efforts to improve global governance together on foundations of trust, solidarity and human rights.”

 Our Common Agenda was the result of a year-long global listening exercise.
 The UN Foundation and its partners supported a series of roundtables for UN member states and provided a platform for young people and civil society to propose ideas and recommendations.

 In line with his call for young people to be designers of their own future, the Secretary-General asked for young people to help to shape Our Common Agenda.

 The UN Foundation hosted a global group of eight Next Generation Fellows, who worked with the world’s young thinkers, activists and leaders to identify solutions to the biggest challenges facing next and future generations.
 They organized open space dialogues, a series of national conversations, and more, to hear from young people from all backgrounds.